python/cpython/Doc/library/idle.rst

 large number of milliseconds, such as 100000000.)
 For imported module names or class or function attributes, type '.'.
-For filenames in the root directory, type :data:`os.sep` or data:`os.altsep` immediately after an opening quote.
+For filenames in the root directory, type :data:`os.sep` or :data:`os.altsep` immediately after an opening quote.
 (On Windows, one can specify a drive first.)
 Move into subdirectories by typing a directory name and a separator.